nettolicious/ef-reference/README.md

 dotnet ef dbcontext scaffold "Server=.;Database=AdventureWorks;Integrated Security=true;"
   Microsoft.EntityFrameworkCore.SqlServer -d -f -o Entities -c NettoliciousDbContext --context-dir "./" -t HumanResources.Department -t HumanResources.Employee -t HumanResources.EmployeeDepartmentHistory

-Note that the classes in the Entities folder get written over, but no files get deleted If you remove or rename a table, you need to manually delete any entities that are no longer needed The DbContext 'NettoliciousDbContext.cs' gets written over.
+Note that the classes in the Entities folder get written over, but no files get deleted.
+If you remove or rename a table, you need to manually delete any entities that are no longer needed.
+The DbContext 'NettoliciousDbContext.cs' gets written over.

 Note the use of handlebars templates to customize the generation of the DbContext and entities.
 You need to copy the CodeTemplates for C# from the NuGet package.

-We are using design time services to hook up handlebars templates and pluralization in Infrastructure/ScaffoldingDesignTimeServices
+Note the use of design time services to hook up handlebars templates and pluralization in Infrastructure/ScaffoldingDesignTimeServices.

 ## Stored Procedures
 * If the return is not a generated Entity
     * Add the entity to the SpResults folder
     * Add the return type as a DbSet in NettoliciousDbContext.SpResults.cs and add an Exec{MySpName} method that returns IQueryable<MyCustomType>
-**
 * If the return type is an Entity, simply add an Exec{MySpName} method that returns IQueryable<MyEntityType>

 ## References